in

 • Plants may become floppy after blooming; shear them back to promote compact growth.

-• Centranthus has no serious pests or disease.
+• Centranthus has no serious pests or diseases.

 Centranthus ruber or red valerian, which is called jupiter beard